lijiapengsa/rabbitmq-cluster/README.md

-Modified from https://github.com/harbur/docker-rabbitmq-cluster to update to 3.6.1
+Modified from https://github.com/grandmore/rabbitmq-cluster to update to 3.6.6 Thank you, grandmore！
 Docker images to run RabbitMQ cluster.
 It extends the official image with a rabbitmq-cluster script that does the magic.

 # Building

-Once you clone the project locally use [captain](https://github.com/harbur/captain) to build the image or do with docker:
+Once you clone the project locally use [captain](https://github.com/grandmore/rabbitmq-cluster) to build the image or do with docker:

 ```
-docker build -t grandmore/rabbitmq-cluster .
+docker build -t haha123/rabbitmq-cluster .
 ```

 # Running with docker-compose